 See?
-There must have been some powerful forces at work in the minds & hearts of the people of Europe that they’d go in such large numbers on a Crusade.
-We may find their reasons for crusading to be horribly ill-conceived today, but they were totally sold out to them.
+There must have been some powerful forces at work in the minds and hearts of the people of Europe that they’d go in such large numbers on a Crusade.
+We may find their reasons for crusading to be horribly ill-conceived, but they were totally sold out to them.

 The Crusades reflected a new dynamism in the Christianity of Medieval Europe.
-People were driven by religious fervor, a yearning for adventure, & of course if some personal wealth could be thrown in, all the better.
+People were driven by religious fervor, a yearning for adventure, and of course if some personal wealth could be thrown in, all the better.
 For 200 years, Crusaders tried to expel the Muslims from the Holy Land.
-It seems all the colorful figures of this era were caught up in the cause, from Peter the Hermit, in the 1st Crusade, to the godly Louis IX, King of France, who inspired the 6th & 7th.
+It seems all the colorful figures of this era were caught up in the cause, from Peter the Hermit in the 1st Crusade, to the godly Louis IX, King of France, who inspired the 6th and 7th.

 Many Europeans of the medieval period viewed a pilgrimage as a form of especially poignant penance.
 These pilgrimages were usually trips to a local holy place or shrine erected to commemorate a miracle or to cathedrals where the relics of some saint were kept in a reliquary.
-But there was one pilgrimage that was thought to gain for the pilgrim a special dose of grace – a trip to the Holy City of Jerusalem.
-The merchants of Jerusalem did a good business in keeping the constant flood of Christian pilgrims supplied with food, lodging & of course sacred mementos of their pilgrimage.
+But there was one pilgrimage that was thought to gain a special dose of grace – a trip to the Holy City of Jerusalem.
+The merchants of Jerusalem did a good business in keeping the constant flood of Christian pilgrims supplied with food, lodging and of course sacred mementos.
 Some pilgrims went by themselves; others in a group—ancient versions of the modern day Holy Land Tour.
 When pilgrims arrived in Jerusalem they’d make the rounds of all the traditional points of interest.
 They walked the Via Dolorosa to Calvary then sat for hours praying.
 When these pilgrims returned home, they were esteemed by their community as real saints; towering figures of spirituality.